-To win, you must take back control of this relationship – and the only way to do this is to know how they feel by getting their feedback but then responding to it and further turning it into a two-way conversation.
-So, stop waiting for the OTA, who doesn’t really care about your customers, to deliver guests to your door and nurture that relationship yourself.
+To win, you must take back control of this relationship.
+And the only way to do this is to find out how they feel by getting feedback from them and responding to it, turning it into a two-way conversation.
+So, stop waiting for the OTAs, who doesn’t really care about your customers, to deliver guests to your door and nurture that relationship yourself.
 Speak to them, excite them with offers, reward them for their loyalty and own that relationship yourself.

 2. Make sure you collect your customers’ data such as email addresses and mobile numbers when asking for customer feedback

-That turns your hotel marketing strategy from something that sits on the shelf or in the computer hard drive into a responsive living plan of action.
+That turns your hotel marketing strategy from something that sits on the shelf or on a computer into a responsive living plan of action.

-Don’t forget though, you need to capture your customers’ data from including addresses and birthdays and get their permission for you to use it, so that you can build your own marketing list.
-This allows you to reach out to them through multiple channels including through direct mail.
-This is really important as their data and insights are like marketing gold dust for your hotel business, so make sure you are doing all you can to capture and manage it and not leaving it to others.
+Don’t forget though, you need to capture your customers’ marketing data and get their consent for you to use it so that you can build your own marketing list.
+This allows you to reach out to them through multiple channels including email.
+This is really important as their data and insights are like marketing gold dust for your hotel, so make sure you are doing all you can to capture and manage it.
+Don’t just leave it to others.

-3. Get to the top of online review websites to drive in new customers and actively manage your online reputation after people have stayed to reduce negative comments and get more great reviews
+3. Get to the top of online review websites by actively managing your online reputation

 4. Create a rewards program with your happiest customers offering them incentives and offers

-You can use your list to offer additional value to these customers for example through refer-a-friend schemes to encourage more direct and repeat bookings which you can control, or to drive more business to your onsite facilities and concessions such as your restaurants and gyms through targeted offers or events.
+You can use your list to offer additional value to these customers such as loyalty clubs with free upgrades to encourage more repeat bookings, or exclusive events using your onsite facilities such as your restaurants and gyms.

 Rewards programs keep your customers engaged with your business, and what’s more, members spend up to 18% more than those who are not part of a program.